Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Ensemble conditional mean filter

-\paragraph{Ensemble conditional mean filter} Similar to the EnKF, the EnCMF uses the ensemble technique to represent the forecast and assimilated {\rv s}.
-In the forecast step, the distributions of the {\rv s} $\rvQ^f$ and $\rvY^f$ are approximated using the ensembles of size $N$, $\{\vq^{f(1)}, \dots, \vq^{f(N)}\}$ and $\{\vy^{f(1)}, \dots, \vy^{f(N)}\}$, respectively, as expressed in Eq.~(\ref{eq:forecast_step}).
-In the analysis step, the assimilated ensemble $\{\vq^{a(1)}, \dots, \vq^{a(N)}\}$ of the {\rv} $\rvQ^a$ is evaluated using Eq.~(\ref{eq:ce_filter}):
+Similar to the EnKF, the EnCMF uses the ensemble technique to represent the forecast and updated {\rv s}.
+In the forecast step, the distributions of the {\rv s} $\rvQ^f$ and $\rvY^f$ are approximated using the $N$-sized ensembles, $\{\vq^{f(i)}\}_\itn$ and $\{\vy^{f(i)}\}_\itn$, respectively, as expressed in Eq.~(\ref{eq:forecast_step}).
+In the update step, the {\analysis} ensemble $\{\vq^{a(i)}\}_\itn$ of the {\rv} $\rvQ^a$ is evaluated using Eq.~(\ref{eq:ce_filter}):

-Implementing the EnCMF requires the evaluation of the map $\phi_{\rvQ^f}$ of the CM.
-This task can be performed using two approaches: a) by evaluating of the conditional density in Eq.~(\ref{eq:conditional_mean}) and b) using the orthogonal projection property expressed in Eq.~(\ref{eq:cm_orthogonal_projection}).
-The first approach has limited applicability for data assimilation problems with high-dimensional state-spaces because it requires approximating the density of the forecast {\rv} $\rvQ^f$ for each assimilation step; moreover, the conditional distribution can be intractable.
-The latter approach is favorable in such a situation.
-In Sec.~\ref{sec:1d}, we implement the EnCMF with a simple example, in which the first approach is applied.
-In Sec.~\ref{sec:DLEnCEMF}, we discuss the approximation of the CM using the second approach. \if0 Algorithm~\ref{algorithm:meta_EnCMF} present a pseudo algorithm for the EnCMF implemented using the second approach, in which the forecast step is similar to the EnKF reported in Algorithm~\ref{algorithm:meta_EnKF}.
-The approximation of the CM will be explained later in Algorithms~\ref{algorithm:meta_MLEnCMF} and \ref{algorithm:meta_training}.
+Implementing the EnCMF requires the evaluation of map $\phi_{\rvQ^f}$ of the CM.
+This task can be performed using two approaches: a) by evaluating the conditional PDF in Eq.~(\ref{eq:conditional_mean}) via the likelihood function or b) using the orthogonal projection property expressed in Eq.~(\ref{eq:cm_orthogonal_projection}).
+The likelihood-based approach, which uses the sampling technique to estimate values of the conditional mean for different samples of measurement RV $\rvY^f$ (summarized in Appendix~\ref{appendix:likelihood_approach}), has limited applicability for data assimilation problems with high-dimensional state-spaces because the conditional distribution becomes intractable.
+The orthogonal projection-based approach is favorable in such a situation.
+In Sec.~\ref{sec:1d}, we implement the EnCMF with a simple one-dimensional example, in which the likelihood-based approach is applied.
+In Sec.~\ref{sec:DLEnCEMF}, we discuss the approximation of the CM using the orthogonal projection-based approach combined with machine learning (ML), which will lead to the ML-EnCMF method.

-\fi \begin{remark}[Optimal linear filter---a special case of the CMF] When approximating the CM using the optimal linear map provided in Lemma \ref{lemma:linear}, we obtain the optimal linear filter and its ensemble version, which we refer herein as the generalized EnKF (gEnKF):

-where $\mat{K}$ is the generalized Kalman gain expressed in Eq.~(\ref{eq:kalman_general_form}), and the forecast ensembles are computed using Eqs.~(\ref{eq:forecast}, \ref{eq:enkf}).
-Compared with the usual EnKF, the only difference in the gEnKF is the use of the generalized Kalman gain (Eq.~(\ref{eq:kalman_general_form})), instead of its original one (Eq.~(\ref{eq:kalman_simple_form})).
-Consequently, the gEnKF is an extension of the EnKF for the nonlinear setting, particularly with nonlinear observation maps, for which the original Kalman gain is not applicable.
-As a linear approximation of the CMF (Eq.~\ref{eq:ce_filter}), the gEnKF no longer preserves the properties discussed in points B and C in Theorem~\ref{theo:cmf}.
-In Sec.~\ref{sec:1d}, we present a comparison among the gEnKF, the EnCMF, and the Bayesian filter applied for a simple static inverse problem. \end{remark}